openvinotoolkit/openvino/docs/install_guides/installing-openvino-overview.md

 Intel® Distribution of OpenVINO™ toolkit is a comprehensive toolkit for developing applications and solutions based on deep learning tasks, such as computer vision, automatic speech recognition, natural language processing, recommendation systems, and more.
 It provides high-performance and rich deployment options, from edge to cloud.
 Some of its advantages are:

 * Enables CNN-based and transformer-based deep learning inference on the edge or cloud.
-* Supports various execution modes across Intel® technologies: Intel® CPU, Intel® Integrated Graphics, Intel® Discrete Graphics, Intel® Neural Compute Stick 2, and Intel® Vision Accelerator Design with Intel® Movidius™ VPUs.
+* Supports various execution modes across Intel® technologies: Intel® CPU, Intel® Integrated Graphics, Intel® Discrete Graphics, and more.
 * Speeds time-to-market via an easy-to-use library of computer vision functions and pre-optimized kernels.
 * Compatible with models from a wide variety of frameworks, including TensorFlow, PyTorch, PaddlePaddle, ONNX, and more.